Kgotso-Koete/foodTasker-restaurant-web-app/api_spec/README.md

 # foodTasker API Spec

-## Get list of restaurants
+### Customer gets a list of restaurants

 1. URL: `GET /api/customer/restaurants/`
-2. Output: Return a list of restaurants
+2. Output: Return a list of restaurants to the customer
 3. Authentication required: No

 Example request body: